 Third, gather as much intel as you can.
 This includes:

-- the other involved parties driver’s license information
+- The other involved parties driver’s license, contact and insurance information

-- gather insurance information from your Uber driver and the other involved party
+- Gather accounts from your Uber driver and the other involved party

 The purpose of gathering as much information as possible is so when your driver or the other involved party’s insurance company begins asking questions, you or your attorney have evidence to back your case.
 If neither the ride-hailing driver or the other party’s insurance cover your injuries fully, Uber and Lyft have insurance policies in place as a last resort to ensure their passengers are taken care of.